Top 25 Things to do in Malaysia

 Exclusive Bird watching in the City (Langkawai Wildlife Park and Bird Paradise)

 If you are a bird lover and do not feel like walking long distances in the jungle, then the Langkawai Wildlife Park and Bird Paradise is your ultimate solution.
 The makers of it has designed it as a tropical paradise to accommodate bird species possessing a mammoth number of 2500.
-Offering a great variety for bird lovers, these species are imported from the parts of South America, Russia, Africa, South-East Asia and Malaysia.
-Interesting thing about this bird paradise is that it is the first fully covered park in Asia.
+Offering a great variety for bird lovers, these species come from the parts of South America, Russia, Africa, South-East Asia and Malaysia.
+Interesting thing about this bird paradise is that it is the first indoor park in Asia.

 It may look like a zoo, but the activities of it are not the same.
 Tourists can feed the birds and the animals directly from their hands.
 Imagine feeding a beautiful Macaw as it gracefully picks up every of the food from your palm.
 Indeed a great fun for you and your children.
 You can also feed the animals over here.
 Friendly species like raccoons, guinea pigs and bear cats won’t shy away at all to wipe off the food from your hand.